Sealants

 What Happens if the Sealants Fall Off?

 Odds are if a sealant falls off, it will not be noticeable.
 In most cases, during a dental examination, we will notify you if a sealant has fallen off.
 We want you to know that having a sealant become loose and fall off is not worrisome.
-Sealants are completely replaceable, and we will place one at your next visit to our office.
+Sealants are completely replaceable, and we will place one on your next visit to our office.

 Give us a Call